-Avoidant behaviour
+Avoidant Behaviour

-Avoidant behaviour
+Avoidant Behaviour

-Teenagers and young adults with avoidant behaviour show a pattern of severe social anxiety, social inhibition, feelings of inadequacy and inferiority.
+Teenagers and young adults with avoidant behaviour show a pattern of severe social anxiety, social inhibition, and feelings of inadequacy and inferiority.

 Register for an intake